GiorgiKalatozi/design-patterns/README.md

 Consider an online marketplace where sellers can choose different pricing strategies for their products: fixed pricing, discount pricing, and auction pricing.
 The Strategy Pattern can be applied to encapsulate these pricing strategies, allowing sellers to choose and switch between them dynamically.
 This flexibility enables the marketplace to adapt to different pricing models without modifying the core pricing logic.

 In summary, the Strategy Pattern provides a way to define a family of algorithms, encapsulate each algorithm, and make them interchangeable.
 It promotes flexibility, code reuse, and maintainability by allowing clients to dynamically choose and switch between algorithms at runtime.

+Here's an in-depth exploration of the Strategy pattern:

+What It Is:

+A behavioral design pattern that enables selecting an algorithm at runtime.
+Encapsulates algorithms within interchangeable objects, allowing clients to choose the appropriate algorithm dynamically.
+Promotes flexibility, code reusability, and testability.
+Why We Need It:

+Algorithm Flexibility: Allows switching between algorithms without modifying client code.
+Open/Closed Principle: Adheres to the principle of being open to extension but closed to modification.
+Testability: Facilitates testing by isolating algorithms and mocking their behavior.
+Code Reusability: Algorithms can be reused across different contexts.
+Condition-Specific Behavior: Adapts behavior based on runtime conditions or user preferences.
+When to Use It:

+Multiple Algorithm Choices: When you have multiple ways to perform a task and the choice depends on runtime conditions.
+Frequent Algorithm Updates: When algorithms are likely to change or new ones might be added.
+Conditional Behavior: To implement different actions based on user input, configuration settings, or other factors.
+Testing: To isolate algorithms and test them independently.
+Key Components:

+Context: The class that uses the strategy objects.
+Strategy: The interface or abstract class defining the algorithm operations.
+Concrete Strategies: The classes that implement the specific algorithms.

+Benefits:

+Flexibility: Allows algorithms to be changed without modifying client code.
+Testability: Enables testing algorithms independently.
+Code Reusability: Algorithms can be reused in different contexts.
+Open/Closed Principle: Adheres to the principle, making code more maintainable.
+Drawbacks:

+Increased Complexity: Introduces additional classes and interfaces, potentially increasing complexity.
+Overhead: The overhead of object creation and strategy switching might be noticeable in performance-critical scenarios.
+Additional Considerations:

+Strategy Selection: The strategy selection mechanism can vary based on user input, configuration, or other factors.
+Default Strategy: Consider providing a default strategy if no specific choice is made.
+Strategy Composition: Strategies can be combined to create more complex behaviors.
+Remember: The Strategy pattern is a powerful tool for enhancing code flexibility, reusability, and testability in situations where multiple algorithms or conditional behavior is required.